 - Try to make it in September for Independence Day celebrations

-It's always worth bearing in mind though that the rain can affect transport links around the country, especially in the mountains and more remote areas or places where the roads leave a lot to be desired.
-It is also hurricane season on the Caribbean coastline, and if the conditions are right then they can also hit the western side of the country and move in from the Pacific, so it's worth paying close attention to any warnings and checking the weather.
-From mid-October onwards, the weather clears up, making it a good time to go trekking and climb Acatenango, however it is cold at night, so make sure you bring a rain jacket in case you get caught in any last-minute storms and plenty of warm weather gear for when you're at altitude.
+It's always worth bearing in mind, though, that the rain can affect transport links around the country, especially in the mountains and more remote areas or places where the roads leave a lot to be desired.
+It is also hurricane season on the Caribbean coastline, and if the conditions are right, then they can also hit the western side of the country and move in from the Pacific, so it's worth paying close attention to any warnings and checking the weather.
+From mid-October onward, the weather clears up, making it a good time to go trekking and climb Acatenango, however it is cold at night, so make sure you bring a rain jacket in case you get caught in any last-minute storms and plenty of warm weather gear for when you're at altitude.

-If you do end up visiting Guatemala in fall, try to time your visit to coincide with Independence Day on September 15th.
-The country-wide celebrations start the night before with athletes carrying torches and running late-night marathons across the country.
-There are also street parties, parades with floats and processions with marching bands, food and market stalls, a huge fireworks display, and a jovial carnival-like atmosphere.
+If you do end up visiting Guatemala in fall, try to time your visit to coincide with Independence Day on September 15.
+The country-wide celebrations start the night before, with athletes carrying torches and running late-night marathons across the country.
+There are street parties, parades with floats and processions with marching bands, food and market stalls, a huge fireworks display, and a jovial carnival-like atmosphere.